Bulletin #2528, Maine Invasive Plants: Japanese Honeysuckle, Lonicera japonica (Honeysuckle Family)

 Developed by the Maine Natural Areas Program and University of Maine Cooperative Extension

 Threats to Native Habitats

-Japanese honeysuckle is most aggressive in partially shaded to open upland areas, such as forest edges, canopy gaps and stream corridors.
+Japanese honeysuckle is most aggressive in partially shaded to open upland areas, such as forest edges, canopy gaps, and stream corridors.
 It is most damaging where there is other vegetation it can climb over.
-Thick growth of Japanese honeysuckle blocks sunlight and gradually smothers other plants.
+The thick growth of Japanese honeysuckle blocks sunlight and gradually smothers other plants.
 Native shrubs and small trees can also be killed or stunted by girdling when honeysuckle vines wrap tightly around the stems, preventing water from moving through the plants.
 Japanese honeysuckle is most obvious when climbing high up and over plants along edges, but it also creeps along the ground in shadier areas where growth is moderated by low light levels.
 When disturbances occur causing the canopy to open, Japanese honeysuckle responds with dense growth.

 Japanese honeysuckle colonizes disturbed areas including roadsides, open banks, old fields, forest edges, and managed forests.
 It is tolerant of a wide variety of soil conditions and is especially aggressive in disturbed bottomlands and floodplains.
-It invades native plant communities after natural or human disturbances such as windthrow, insect outbreaks, road building and logging.
+It invades native plant communities after natural or human disturbances such as windthrow, insect outbreaks, road building, and logging.

 Japanese honeysuckle was originally introduced to North America in the 1800s as a horticultural ground cover.
 It is native to eastern Asia.
 It is currently found in most states in the south- and central-eastern parts of the U.S. As of 2003, this plant has been reported from only one island location in Maine.
 Severe winter temperatures may limit the spread of this species in northern latitudes.

 Several effective mechanical and chemical methods of control are available.
 Selection of a control approach is determined by the extent of the infestation and available resources.